-A new glaucoma treatment – a device called iStent® – can help lower Intraocular pressure (IOP).
+A new glaucoma treatment is available in Thousand Oaks, and Westlake Village – a device called iStent® – can help lower Intraocular pressure (IOP).
 Typically implanted during cataract surgery, iStent® device can effectively lower IOP, one of the most important risk factors for glaucoma, and may reduce your reliance on glaucoma medication at the discretion of an eye care professional.
-Dr. John Davidson and Dr. Wanda Hu are now Certified for use iStent.
+Dr. John Davidson and Dr. Wanda Hu are now Certified for use iStent for glaucoma treatment.
 Read more about iStent®.

 Istent is an implantable titanium stent that is FDA approved to be placed at the time of cataract surgery in selected glaucoma patients.
 If you are a glaucoma patient considering cataract surgery, ask your doctor if the iStent might be appropriate for you.

 Types of Glaucoma

 Primary open-angle glaucoma, or POAG, is the most common type of glaucoma.
 The fluid in the eye drains too slowly through the network of tiny drainage channels, known as the trabecula.
 The pressure in the eye increases as the fluid in the eye continues to build.
 Loss of vision occurs gradually and vision loss is not always noticed until it becomes irreversible.
 About 95 percent of glaucoma cases are due to open-angle glaucoma.